OpenST/ost-wallet-sdk-ios/Samples/CustomLoader/OstMockCustomLoader.md

-# Mock Custom Loader Useage
+# Mock Custom Loader Usage

 ## Setup
 1. Custom Loader code has been written in `Swift` language, after adding into `Objective-C` application, xcode may ask to add `<PRODUCT_NAME>-Bridging-Header.h` .